 .
 With CUE membership, you have the opportunity to attend local meetings and events, and belong to a network of local professionals.

 Fresno Pacific University is pleased to be able to offer professional growth credit for attendance at CUE 2017 National Conference.
 Onsite registration will be available.
 Please call the School of Professional Studies at Fresno Pacific University at (800) 372-5505 for more information.
+Please note: tuition is $85 during the conference and $95 for anyone who registers after the conference.

 CUE Gear Store